Income Protection For Pilots

 Do Pilots Need Income Protection Insurance?

-You might be the exception, but many people simply don’t have enough tucked away if they ever had to take more than a few weeks off sick.
-For example:
+You might be the exception, but many people don’t have enough saved in an emergency fund to cover living costs if they were off sick.

 What About State Benefits?

-While other state benefits are available, your eligibility for them depends on the severity of your disability and other circumstances.
-Even if you are entitled to them, they rarely replace all your lost income.
+There are other benefits, but eligibility depends on the severity of your condition.
+And even if you are entitled to them, such benefits rarely replace all your lost income.

 Isn’t My Airline’s Sick Pay Enough?